 In this study, a group of 30 women in gestational weeks 12 to 16 were randomly divided into two groups: One was given 500 milligrams of choline per day, plus 50 milligrams per day of choline labeled with deuterium, so it could be tracked through the body.
 The other group served as a control and was given 25 milligrams per day of just the labeled choline.
 All participants were also given a daily 200-milligram DHA supplement, a prenatal vitamin and mineral supplement, and could eat their normal diet.
 Blood and urine were taken after fasting at the start of the experiment for a baseline, and then during gestational weeks 20-24 and weeks 28-30.
 Maternal blood and cord blood were also taken at delivery.

-By tracking the labeled choline, the researchers identified a chemical reaction in which choline donates called methyl groups that are added to a molecule called phosphatidylethanolamine.
+By tracking the labeled choline, the researchers identified a chemical reaction in which choline donates small molecules called methyl groups that are added to a molecule called phosphatidylethanolamine.
 Through a biological pathway, phosphatidylethanolamine is converted to a new choline-containing molecule, phosphatidylcholine, which is enriched with DHA.
 In this form, DHA gets transferred out of the liver and into a mother’s bloodstream, where it is available for use in tissues.

 Future work will help determine if choline’s ability to enhance DHA bioavailability is contributing to some of the benefits found when pregnant women supplement choline.